AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

 # Learner transcripts

->[!CAUTION]
->
->Learning Manager Learning Programs are renamed to Learning Paths.
-This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 Download learner transcript and manage reports using Learning Manager.

 Adobe Learning Manager enables the administrators of an organization to generate the transcripts associated with learners.